 If you have a driveway made from concrete or asphalt, regular cleaning can save you money in the long run by preventing costly repairs and extending the life of your pavement.
 That means less money spent on fixing cracks or replacing damaged portions, plus more money in your pocket.

 Before cleaning or finding out if it needs cleaning you should know the type of driveway you have and how to deal with it.
-There are two main types of surfaces on a driveway – concrete and asphalt, though we’ll also discuss a few others.
+There are two main types of surfaces usually used for driveways – concrete and asphalt, though we’ll also discuss a few others.
 Each type of surface has its advantages and disadvantages.
 Here’s a look at the pros and cons of each:

 Asphalt is another popular choice because it’s very easy to install, especially when you compare it to concrete.
-Asphalt is an attractive option for homeowners with long driveways and/or budget constraints.
+It is an attractive option for homeowners with long driveways and/or budget constraints.
 It’s best suited to colder climates and should be resealed every few years to extend its lifespan.
-Though asphalt becomes soft and sticky in hot weather, requires regular sealing, and can crack especially if not maintained.
+Asphalt becomes soft and sticky in hot weather, requires regular sealing, and can crack especially if not maintained well.

 It’s virtually impossible to shovel snow off of a gravel driveway during winter months.
 You’ll need a snowblower or other means of heavy machinery if you want to clear out your car or walkway after a snowstorm passes through your neighborhood—and these machines aren’t cheap.
 A second problem with gravel is its tendency to attract dust from cars driving over top of them every day throughout the year (not just during summertime like many people think).
 This means there will be an ongoing battle between keeping your car clean and not having dust all over it all day long.